Skip to content

 The user may also select on the relationships of the related objects.
 We call the relationship of a related object a related object relationship.
 For example, Parent."Is Defined By" refers to the terms used to classify the parent of the current object.
 The value of a relationship or related object relationship is an array of objects of the type of Entity.

-A related object type can be used as a system attribute by itself or as a related object property of another related object type or the same related object type.
-When a related object type is used as a system attribute or a related object property, its value is the same as the Name system attribute of the related object(s).
-For example, the system attribute Parent of the EmployeeId column is "Employees", which is the name of the Employees table.
+A related object type can be used as a system attribute by itself, e.g. Parent, or as a related object property of another related object type or the same related object type, e.g. Parent.Parent.
+When a related object type is used as a system attribute or as a related object property, its value is the related object(s).
+For example, the system attribute Parent of the EmployeeId column is "Employees", i.e. the Employees table.

 One object may have multiple related objects of the same type.
 For example, a table may have multiple columns.
 This kind of related object type is multi-valued.